yeungon/In-JavaScript-we-trust/README.md

 In short, in the first iteration, we get 5 (3 original ones, 1 property that is directly added to the array, 1 inherited from the Array.prototype.
 In the second one, we only get 4 as the inherited property is not taken into consideration.

+Keep in mind that, we use `for... of` to loop through an array or the traditional `for` loop.
+It is not a good practice to use `for ... in` to loop through an array.
+It is often used to loop through an object.

 </p>
 </details>